Yeshua -- Jesus -- Melech HaMoshiach -- The Transfiguration

 In traditional Judaism, Melech HaMoshiach is understood as:

-a human descendant of King David,
+- a human descendant of King David,

-anointed by God to restore Israel,
+- anointed to restore Israel,

-gather the exiles,
+- gather the exiles,

-rebuild the Temple,
+- rebuild the Temple,

-establish global peace,
+- establish global peace,

-and lead the nations to acknowledge the God of Israel.
+- and lead the nations to acknowledge the God of Israel.

 This Messiah is not divine but a righteous, Spirit‑empowered leader who completes Israel’s national and spiritual restoration.
 The emphasis is on future fulfillment — a Messiah who has not yet come.